-44. Access to the Council's Relocation scheme may be granted in certain cases when it is necessary for a new starter to move to the area.
-This requires authorisation from the Chief Executive and / or Staff Appointments Committee for Chief Officer appointments and Directors for all other posts.

-45. Other allowances and benefits typically follow nationally agreed rates.
-Locally agreed arrangements are detailed on askHR for staff.
+- 44. Access to the Council's Relocation scheme may be granted in certain cases when it is necessary for a new starter to move to the area.
+This requires authorisation from the Chief Executive and / or Staff Appointments Committee for Chief Officer appointments and Directors for all other posts. - 45.
+Other allowances and benefits typically follow nationally agreed rates.
+Locally agreed arrangements are detailed on the Council's intranet, IRIS.